namikingsoft/vrt-workflows-2024/actions/review/prompt.md

 ### Possibility Degradation

-Output icon and the degradation possibility assessment.
+Output icon and a degradation possibility assessment.

 Explain the reason concisely.